jayliya04/Real-Estate-Price-Predictor/README.md

 # Real Estate Price Predictor

-A machine learning web application that predicts real estate prices in Bangalore, India based on location, area, number of bedrooms (BHK), and bathrooms.
+A Machine Learning web application that predicts real estate prices in Bangalore, India based on location, area, number of bedrooms (BHK), and bathrooms.

 ## Features